holidayextras/culture/pest-control-process.md

 # Pest Control Process

 This is an important part of our developer role here.
-It allows us time to catch and resolve bugs and issues which we would not otherwise see or prioritised.
+It allows us time to catch and resolve bugs and issues which we would not otherwise be prioritised.
 This creates a better development environment for us all as well as improving the customers experience on our site.

 No one likes a buggy application, so why should we build one?